The

 Refreshments can be purchased at several places along the trail.
 Communities

-along the trail such as Damascus, Green Cove and Taylors Valley have
+along the trail such as Alvarado, Damascus, Green Cove and Taylors Valley have

 businesses that offer refreshments.
 Bottled water and drinks are for